 A Bill to create an offence of possessing a blueprint for the production of a firearm by 3D printing; to create an offence of possessing part of a firearm produced by 3D printing; and for connected purposes.

-The Firearms (3D Printing) Bill would make it an offence to possess a blueprint for producing a firearm by 3D printing, and to possess parts of a firearm that have been produced this way.
-By doing so, it aims to close gaps in firearm control created by do-it-yourself 3D-printed weapons and to help keep such weapons off the streets.
+The Firearms (3D Printing) Bill would make it illegal to possess a blueprint for producing a firearm using a 3D printer, and to possess parts of a firearm that have been produced by 3D printing.
+It aims to close gaps in firearms law created by new printing technology by extending criminal offences to digital files and printed components.

-The bill is at the second reading in the House of Commons; if it progresses, it will move to committee stage for detailed scrutiny and amendment.
+The bill is at the Commons' second reading stage.
+If it progresses, it would go on to detailed scrutiny in committee and subsequent stages before becoming law.

 Generated 21 February 2026